 Some of the advantages of engaging expertise of debt collection lawyers include:

 - The benefit of a well-considered and defensible legal position;

 - The expertise of a specialized legal representative who is familiar with your situation; and

 - The peace of mind that comes with knowing how the legal process will apply to your dispute.

 Whether or not a dispute has happened in your commercial engagements, seeking legal advice from debt collection lawyers as early as possible is the most cost-effective course of action, especially in the long-run.
 This will ensure that you are equipped to make informed decisions.

 Why this is a wise course of action, read Contacting a Lawyer From the Start – Is it a Good Idea?

-Returning to the topic of process in civil disputes – if no resolution can be achieved by way of negotiation (between the parties, their lawyers, or otherwise) and the monetary amount of the debt is less than $25,000, the jurisdiction through which the matter can be heard and tried is QCAT.
+A civil dispute can be heard and tried by QCAT if no resolution can be achieved by way of negotiation (between the parties, their lawyers, or otherwise).
+This also applies if the monetary amount of the debt is less than $25,000.

 Typically, QCAT proceedings initially involve the parties representing themselves in the interest of sustaining a level of cost-effectiveness in the proceeding.

 Although the QCAT process is typically far less expensive than formal Court proceedings, many of the filing and hearing processes are similar to formal Court proceedings.